dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 Part of the problem is that many of us have heard the terrible stories about early-stage startup employees who missed out on millions of dollars when their company sold or after the IPO because they couldn't afford to exercise their stock options.
-Maybe you saw the
-[news about Good Technology](http://www.nytimes.com/2015/12/27/technology/when-a-unicorn-start-up-stumbles-its-employees-get-hurt.html?_r=0) where employees lost hundreds of thousands after their company sold.
+Or maybe you saw the [news about Good Technology](http://www.nytimes.com/2015/12/27/technology/when-a-unicorn-start-up-stumbles-its-employees-get-hurt.html?_r=0) where employees lost hundreds of thousands after their company sold.